inkanfung/LoanCalculator/KanOnerioSolution/README.md

 ## 2. Incorporating a timeseries of base interest rates instead of a fixed rate.

-1. First idea that came to mind was using a Map stores the holidays as key-value pairs. where the key is a LocalDate object representing the date of the holiday, and the value is a String representing the name of the holiday.
+1. First idea that came to mind was using a Map stores the dates and baserates as key pair values, where the key is a LocalDate object representing the date of the baserates value and is represented by a bigDecimal value.

 ```java
 import java.math.BigDecimal;